Sections

 Some observers have raised concerns that a large fraction of Marketplace enrollees are “phantom” enrollees who are unaware that they have Marketplace coverage, either because they were enrolled in coverage without their knowledge by a broker or have transitioned to another form of coverage without ending their Marketplace coverage.
 Supporters of a minimum premium requirement may hope that imposing such a requirement would do little to harm people who legitimately rely on the Marketplaces, while generating large federal savings by screening out many phantom enrollees.
 These hopes are misplaced.

 First, the evidence reviewed above leaves little doubt that a minimum premium requirement would cause many people who rely on their Marketplace coverage to lose it.
-As noted above, many Marketplace enrollees qualified for $0 net premiums (if the current tax credit parameters were applied) as of early 2021, before current concerns about phantom enrollments arose.
-Additionally, the research I use to estimate how much a small premium reduces enrollment is from settings where phantom enrollments were likely quite rare.
+In 2021, around 15% of Marketplace enrollees in the states that used the HealthCare.gov enrollment platform were paying $0 net premiums even under the old tax credit parameters, and that fraction would have been much higher under the current credit parameters.
+Since 2021 predates the current concerns about phantom enrollments, this provides clear evidence that a large share of Marketplace enrollees with $0 net premiums are not “phantoms.”
+Moreover, the research I use to estimate how much a small premium reduces enrollment is from settings where phantom enrollments were likely quite rare.
 In particular, all of the research I review examines data for 2019 or earlier, and one of the studies was able to directly examine rates of duplicate enrollment using state all-payer claims data, finding that it accounted for a very small fraction of enrollees.
-It follows that the effects of a minimum premium requirement would stretch far beyond phantom enrollees.
+It follows that the enrollment effects of a minimum premium requirement would stretch far beyond phantom enrollees.

 Second, it is far from clear that phantom enrollments account for a large fraction of Marketplace enrollments with $0 net premiums.
 While there is compelling evidence of some fraudulent broker-driven enrollments, that evidence does not demonstrate that the number of such enrollments is large relative to Marketplace enrollment overall or the population of people with $0 net premiums in particular.
 And other evidence cited to claim that phantom enrollees account for large swaths of Marketplace enrollment has very serious flaws.